 The course prepares the student to teach their chosen subject in a post-primary school or college.
 Successful completion of this course qualifies the graduate to seek registration with the General Teaching Council of Northern Ireland.

 There is initially a one week primary placement that takes places in September, which the student teachers are to arrange.
 There are then a further two post primary school placements during the year, both in Northern Ireland schools.
 The first is generally in a non-selective Post-Primary school, beginning towards the end of October and lasting for around 11 weeks.
 A second placement, also of around 11 weeks, is generally in a selective Post-Primary (Grammar) School, beginning around late March.
 Placements are arranged by the University from a list provided by student teachers, as far as possible, and may be close to their home rather than the University if that is more convenient.
 Post primary school placements cannot be in a school that student teachers have attended, nor one with which they have close contact, perhaps by having a relative on the teaching staff.

 ApplyHow to apply Request a prospectus

-The closing date has been extended to 31 January 2018.
+The closing date for this course is 31 January 2019.

 Applications to our postgraduate courses are made through the University’s online application system.